GeoMarek/PG_ComputerArchitecture/README.md

 PL: Program o prototypie int multiply_by_ten(int num), który służy do mnożenie liczby podanej jako argument przez 10 (nie wykorzytuję tutaj rozkazów mul, imul czy lea).

 EN: A program with the prototype int multiply_by_ten(int num), which is used to multiply the number given as an argument by 10 (I don't use the commands like mul, imul or lea).

+## Program 6

+PL: Program int decimal count(int num) służy do zliczania sumy cyfr liczby podaneuj jako argument.

+EN: The int decimal count(int num) program is used to count the sum of digits of a number given as an argument.